Peggy Serame

-Peggy Onkutlwile Serame is a Motswana politician who has been serving as Minister of Finance in the government of President Mokgweetsi Masisi since April 2021.
+Peggy Onkutlwile Serame is a Motswana politician who last served as Minister of Finance in the government of President Mokgweetsi Masisi.

 Political career

 Prior to being appointed to the cabinet, Serame worked as a microeconomist at the Ministry of Finance.
 Serame served as Minister of Investment, Trade and Industry from March 2020 until April 2021.
+Ms. Serame was Acting Deputy Permanent Secretary to the President from September to November 2019.
+Prior to her appointment as Minister, she was Permanent Secretary in the then Ministry of Investment, Trade, and Industry from January 2015 to November 2019.